 It hovers around discomfort instead of pain.
 The pushing rather than the pulling is what removes the most pain.

 Invisalign moves teeth using a set of custom made aligners that you replace on a timed schedule.

-- 1 What Is Invisalign and How Does It Work?
+What Is Invisalign and How Does It Work?

-Most orthodontists recommend that patients wear them for at least 22 hours each day to get the desired effect.
-They normally need to be removed before eating or drinking.
+Most orthodontists recommend that patients wear them for at least 22 hours each day.
+This is to get the desired effect and a sensible time frame.
+They need removing before eating or drinking.
 Over time, these trays help to realign teeth into the preferred positions.
-Many people prefer them because they are not that visible, and they can be removed for certain occasions.
+Many people prefer them because they are not that visible.
+Perfect for certain occasions.

 How Was It Developed?

-What Is it Made of?
+What is Invisalign Made of?

 How Do Aligners Move Teeth?